Yioutpi/SimplerEnv-SOFAR/README.md

 ## Acknowledgement

-We would like to express our deepest gratitude to [haoran liu](https://github.com/lhrrhl0419) for the planning module and experiment !!!
+We would like to express our deepest gratitude to [haoran liu](https://github.com/lhrrhl0419) for the planning module and experiments !!!

 ## Citation